 Electromagnetic induction refers to the production of a voltage across an electrical conductor in a changing magnetic field.

-It also states the opposite.
-That a voltage across a conductor will cause a magnetic field around that conductor.
+It also states the opposite: that a voltage across a conductor will cause a magnetic field around that conductor.

 So by sending an alternating current (audio signal) through a conductive material, we produce a varying magnetic field around it.
 If this coil is placed in proximity to a magnet, the two magnetic fields will interact and cause the conductor and magnet to repel or attract one another.

 When it comes to speaker drivers, combining permanent magnets and some sort of conductive diaphragm design would allow us to turn audio signals into sound waves.
-It is possible to send an electrical audio signal through a conductor and have it move an electromagnetic diaphragm in order to produce sound.
+It is possible to send an electrical audio signal through a conductor and have it move an electromagnetic diaphragm to produce sound.